labai/ted/docs/wiki/Ted-features.md

 ### Events queue
 With PostgreSQL db only!

-There are implemented functionality for tasks, which must be executed in exactly same sequence, as they were created.
+There are functionality for tasks, which must be executed in exactly same sequence, as they were created.
 In TED these tasks called _events_ and created using `createEvent` api method.
-Events have _discriminator_ (tedtask.key1 column) - some object id, for which queue will be formed.
+Events have _discriminator_ (tedtask.key1 column) - some object id, for which queue will be formed, i.e. there can be many queues - each for discriminator.
 When few events created for one discriminator, the first of them will be executed, while others will for successful finish of it.
 After finish of first event, next will be processed.

 NB!
-If event finish with RETRY or ERROR, then all queue by this discriminator _**will be blocked**_.
+If event finishes with RETRY or ERROR, then all queue by this discriminator _**will be blocked**_ - next events will not be executed, unless the first event finishes successfully.
 While RETRY will retry later, ERROR will stop processing this queue until manual fix.

 To use this functionality, don't forget to create unique index `ix_ted_queue_uniq`.